What says end of summer more than tomatoes picked right from the vine?

 This palette was pulled from the red and yellow tomatoes growing in my porch pots.
 With a few added neutrals, it immediately became a rich autumn palette.
 This palette worked so well for my Fall Leaf Layers pattern above.

 To go with this complex layered pattern.
 I pulled together three other simpler styles to work into the color plan.
 They are Acorns, Tossed Leaf, and Poppies Sketch.
-All will be available on Spoonflower soon.
-These patterns would be fantastic on textiles for the kitchen and dining area and to transition porch furniture to a fall scheme.
+These patterns would be fantastic on textiles for the kitchen and dining area, and to transition porch furniture to a fall scheme.
 Table runners, napkins, placemats, and cushions would all look great in this fall palette.

-I also love the Poppies Sketch pattern for a prairie style dress for girls.
+The Poppies Sketch pattern looks divine on a prairie style dress for girls.
 Here are a few ideas in mock-up.